Valdaer/docker-rsyslog/README.md

 # caveats

-That kind of rsyslog config would be easier/better to setup on Kubernetes because of simpler network model, concept of pods, services and daemon sets.
+That kind of rsyslog config would be easier/better to setup on Kubernetes because of simpler network model, concept of pods, services, daemon sets and persistent volume claims.

 I have a little bit experience with fluentd(when I was using prometheus in one project) and a bit more with logstash.
 Moreover that rsyslog config could be linked to such more modern logging systems like fluentd or logstash.